-Color loss occurs on most of the body..
+Color loss occurs on most of the body.

-This works slowly.
+Through effective, the results will be slow.
 One type, narrowband ultraviolet B (NB-UVB), requires two to three treatment sessions per week for several months.
 Patients may receive NB-UVB therapy by standing in a light box a few times per week or by getting localized laser treatments.
 NB-UVB works best on the face and trunk.
 The hands and feet seem the least likely to respond.

 These topical medicines are applied at home as directed.
 Medicines that a dermatologist may prescribe include a topical corticosteroid or calcipotrial.
 Like light therapy, topical medications work slowly to return color to the skin.